Best Film for the Canon EOS Rebel G II

-The best film to use in the Canon Rebel GII is going to be based on your lens, available light, and type of film you want to shoot.
+The best film to use in the Canon EOS Rebel G II is going to depend on your lens, available light, and if you want to use color or black & white.

-The photographs will have terrific colors and tend to be on the warm side.
+The photographs will have fantastic colors and tend to be on the warm side.

-In addition, if you own a medium format camera, it's also offered in 120 film format.
+In addition, if you have a medium format camera, Lomography 800 is also offered in 120 film format.

-Over-expose it by 1 or 2-stops to reveal the most popular look the film has to offer.
-This will produce the idyllic colors everyone loves Kodak Gold for.
+Over-expose it by 1 or 2-stops to bring out the most popular look the film has to offer.
+This will provide you with the stunning colors people love Gold 200 for.

 Black and White Film

 With affordable costs and very good quite popular to use in the Canon EOS Rebel G II.

 The major appeal for budget minded photographers and photography students is the very low price.
 Even if you do not put yourself in those groups, it is good to have inexpensive rolls of 35 film readily available for trying out recently delivered used gear.

 Kentmere 400 - Made by Harmon Technology, which is the parent company of Ilford.
 This is notable because that makes this the most broadly sold film of the three.

 Foma Fomapan 400 Action - Is likely to be much easier to purchase in Europe as the film is made inside of the Czech Republic by Foma Bohemia.